uswds/uswds-site/pages/patterns/visualize-data.md

 changelog:
   key: component-data-visualizations
 ---
-<div class="site-note"><strong>Note:</strong> The data visualizations components are guidance-only and do not include any <code>Component Code</code>.
-The examples of specific visualizations included with our guidance are intended to be a demonstration of one way to implement our guidance with a focus on accessibility and assistive tooling.</div>
+<div class="site-note"><strong>About this pattern:</strong> Use this guidance to choose and present data visualizations that communicate a clear message.
+USWDS does not provide a chart component or charting library.
+The examples demonstrate ways to apply the guidance, including accessible alternatives for people using assistive technology.</div>
 <section class="site-component-section site-component-usage">
   <h2 id="general-guidance" class="site-component-name">General guidance</h2>
   <p>Usability and accessibility are complementary goals for data visualizations.</p>